melo/ci-runner-default-image/README.md

 registry is private and requires authentication.

+## `docker-prime-cache`

+This script accetps a list of docker images and tries to pull them.
+If the pull fails, the error is ignored.

+It will always exit 0.

+This is useful to prime the Docker build cache.
+If you are building a image named `x:latest`, you can pull `x:latest` before starting the build try and reuse as much layers as possible, because usually pulling a image is faster than building the same image.

 ## `docker-push-retry`

 This is just a small wrapper script that will accept all of `docker push` arguments and wrap it